HPBsurgeon/DCD-Calculator/README.md

 ### ⚠️ Status of Code Upload

-Please note that the full source code is currently being prepared and uploaded.
-Some modules and scripts referenced in the manuscript may not yet be available in this repository.
-The final version, corresponding to the Revision 2 submission to *The Lancet Digital Health*, will be fully updated shortly.
+Please note that the source code is currently being refined and organized to improve clarity and usability.
+While most core components are already available, some modules and scripts referenced in the manuscript are being polished for better readability and structure.
+A fully updated version, corresponding to the Revision 2 submission, will be available shortly.

 # **Development and Validation of a Machine Learning Model to Reduce Futile Procurements in Donations After Circulatory Death in Liver Transplantation: A National Multi-Center Study**